Access factsheets providing information on employment law issues for Ireland

 Requiring the Department for the Economy to gain approval from the Northern Ireland Assembly before amending certain provisions under the Employment Rights (Northern Ireland) Order 1996, including the qualifying period for the right to claim unfair dismissal.

-Although, not strictly legal divergence, it’s worth noting the difference in cultural approach to employment related matters in Northern Ireland, including sensitivities around public holidays (such as St Patrick's Day and 12 and 13 July), the wearing of symbols (poppies, shamrocks and so on), 'national holidays' (such as Royal Weddings) and Troubles-related convictions.
+Although, not strictly legal divergence, it’s worth noting the difference in cultural approach to employment-related matters in Northern Ireland, including sensitivities around public holidays (such as St Patrick's Day and 12 and 13 July), the wearing of symbols (poppies, shamrocks and so on), 'national holidays' (such as Royal Weddings) and Troubles-related convictions.

 Due to its history, Northern Ireland has had legislation prohibiting discrimination on grounds of religion, belief and/or political opinion since 1976, and for over 30 years it has been a high profile political and legal issue.
 The detailed procedures for monitoring, recording and reporting discrimination, introduced in 1989, have increased the level of information expected by courts and tribunals dealing with discrimination issues.

 The Equality Act 2010 in Great Britain maintained the ‘protected characteristics’, but introduced the concepts of associative and perceptive discrimination and additional disability discrimination elements.
-Such legislative differences may not have a practical effect on managing and promoting equality in the workplace, but affect disputes and employment litigation.
+Such legislative differences may not have a practical effect on managing and promoting equality in the workplace but they do affect disputes and employment litigation.
 There are differences in how tribunals in Great Britain and Northern Ireland apply tests of discrimination and an increasing divergence in the body of case law in this area.

 Although the Equality Act 2010 does not apply directly to Northern Ireland employees, they are still protected by the common law principles, such as perceptive and associative discrimination (see Coleman v Attridge Law (2008) ECJ) which the Act codified and, of course, employers in Northern Ireland may choose to apply the other protections (such as not asking unnecessary pre-employment health questions).